Multivariate response and parsimony for Gaussian cluster-weighted models: Abstract

 \section{Abstract}

-A family of parsimonious Gaussian cluster-weighted models (CWMs) is presented.
-This family concerns a multivariate extension to cluster-weighted modelling that can account for correlations between multivariate response.
+A family of parsimonious Gaussian cluster-weighted models is presented.
+This family concerns a multivariate extension to cluster-weighted modelling that can account for correlations between multivariate responses.
 Parsimony is attained by constraining parts of an eigen-decomposition imposed on the component covariance matrices.
 A sufficient condition for identifiability is provided and an expectation-maximization algorithm is presented for parameter estimation.
 Model performance is investigated on both synthetic and classical real data sets and compared with some popular approaches.
-Finally, it is shown that accounting for linear dependencies in the presence of a linear regression structure offers better performance, vis-\`{a}-vis clustering, over existing methodologies.
+Finally, accounting for linear dependencies in the presence of a linear regression structure is shown to offer better performance, vis-\`{a}-vis clustering, over existing methodologies.